 What Is The Automatic Stay In A Bankruptcy?

 With either Chapter 7 or Chapter 13 you get what’s called an automatic stay.
 This means that no creditor can try and collect on those debts listed in the bankruptcy petition unless they get a court order saying they have the right to do that.
 The main exceptions are for child support and alimony.
 Those types of obligations are not stayed by a bankruptcy either with Chapter 7 or Chapter 13.

 What Are The Differences Between A Chapter 7 And A Chapter 13 Bankruptcy?

 The difference between them is that Chapter 7 doesn’t involve the repayment of any portion of your debt, while Chapter 13 does.
 That’s why you want to file for Chapter 7 if you can.
 To decide which of the two I would recommend for you to file, I would do a financial analysis of your situation taking into account your income, your expenses, the value of your assets in relation to the equity and what exemptions may be available for you to protect those assets.
 Once I do that analysis, it’s pretty straightforward and easy to make a recommendation as to whether you should go through Chapter 7 or Chapter 13.
 About 75% of my clients who need to file bankruptcy end up being Chapter 7 and 25% are probably Chapter 13.

-For more information on Chapter 7 Bankruptcy In New Jersey, a free initial consultation is your next best step.
+For more information on Chapter 7 Bankruptcy In New Jersey, a Personalized Case Evaluation is your next best step.
 Get the information and legal answers you are seeking by calling (732) 733-2830 today.